realyze/pr-train/README.md

 With this config, `fred_billing-refactor_frontend_bits` branch will be the first one in the train and `fred_billing-refactor_tests` will be the last.

+## Chained PR workflows

 #### "One-by-one" workflow

 If you want to merge your branches one by one from the "bottom" as they get LGTM'd (i.e., they compile, pass tests and make sense on their own):

 1. Merge the LGTM'd branch into `master`
 2. Merge `master` into next train branch (or rebase that branch on top of `master`)
 3. Change the GitHub PR base to `master` so that the diff only contains the expected changes
 4. Delete then merged branch from `.pr-train.yml`
 5. Run `git pr-train` to propagate the changes through the train

 Note that steps 1-3 are not pr-train specific, that's just how one-by-one workflow generally works.

 #### "Combined Branch" workflow